-Inexperienced insurance claim representatives often look at whether the motorcycle struck the car or the car struck the motorcycle, when determining liability.
-Insurance claim representatives trying to blame our client often claim the motorcycle was the striking vehicle.
+When determining liability, inexperienced insurance claim representatives may look at whether the motorcycle struck the car or the car struck the motorcycle.
+Sometimes, an inexperienced insurance claim representative will blame our client saying the motorcycle was the striking vehicle.

 Did Your Motorcycle Strike the Car or Were you Struck By the Car?